thadhaines/shaketable/shakeProc01/README.md

 Parser/Cleaner = shakeDataCleanSmooth.m

+shakeDataPlot(cleanedData) = Makes 3 figures of cleanedData

-shakeDataPlot = Makes three individual plots of CLEAN data
+shakeDataPlotSub(cleanedData) = Makes 1 Figure with subplots of cleanedData - shows filtered data

-shakeDataPlotSub = Makes 1 Figure with subplots of CLEAN data
+shakeDataPlotSub2(cleanedData, [xLow, xHigh]) = Makes 1 Figure with subplots of un-filtered cleanedData, optional xlimit input

-shakeDataPlotSubRaw = Makes 1 Figure with subplots of RAW data
+shakeDataPlotSubRaw(rawData) = Makes 1 Figure with subplots of rawData

 Note: functions with a 'b' appended are made to work with older version of MATLAB.